 Unfortunately, in many cases, the BIOS versions are not comprehensive enough to provide you with this functionality.

 Many BIOS versions are deliberately designed to have this option absent so that users do not tamper around much.

 The Second Monitor Connected to Motherboard will have Abysmal Performance

-Again, even if you are successful in enabling the motherboard video ports, you will be presented with the same problem as discussed above for your dual or multi monitor setup.
+Again, even if you successfully enable the motherboard video ports, you will have the same problem for your dual or multi-monitor setup.

-If you have one monitor connected to the dedicated GPU and the other connected to the motherboard, then the one connected to the dedicated GPU will have an excellent performance, while the other will suffer in quality and will experience frame drops when gaming.
+Suppose you have one monitor connected to the dedicated GPU and the other connected to the motherboard.
+In that case, the one connected to the dedicated GPU will perform excellently, while the other will suffer in quality and experience frame drops when gaming.

 Also Read: Does Dual Monitor Use More GPU?

-All in all the simple answer to question “should you connect monitor to GPU or motherboard?” is GPU.
-Plug your monitor to the dedicated graphics card and disregard the spare ports on the motherboard.
+The simple answer to the question “should you connect the monitor to GPU or motherboard?” is GPU.
+Plug your monitor into the dedicated graphics card and disregard the spare ports on the motherboard.